ch8908/Thousnad2/README.md

 This reponsity is for my blog:
 [Thousand Squared](http://ch8908.github.com/ "Optional Title")

-If you have any questions about the example, please leave you message at the post.
+If you have any questions about these examples, please leave you message at the post.

 Feel free to clone projects.